gmgeo/osmic/tools/export.md

   * `cols` - specify the number of columns of the sprite i.e. how many icons will be displayed in one row, only values > 0 are allowed, if not specified defaults to `12`
   * `outer_padding`- specify the padding at the outer border of all icons, only values > 0 are allowed, if not specified defaults to `4`
   * `icon_padding`- specify the padding between the different icons, only values > 0 are allowed, if not specified defaults to `4`
-  * `background`- specify a hexadecimal colour value for the sprite background fill e.g. `#efefef`, if not specified it defaults to transparent
+  * `background`- specify a colour value for the sprite background fill e.g. `#efefef`, if not specified it defaults to transparent
   * `filename`- specify the filename of the sprite, if not specified defaults to `sprite`

 * `font` - a list of configuration options for icon font generation